-Once a local authority has all the information about your income and capital, it calculates how much you should contribute towards the costs, ensuring you are left with a PEA of at least £30.15 a week.
-They should give you written information setting out how it calculated the amount you should pay, including the level of your personal budget.
+Once a local authority has all the information about your income and capital, it calculates how much you should pay towards the cost of your care, ensuring you are left with a PEA of at least £30.65 a week.
+They must give you written information setting out how it calculated the amount you should pay, including the level of your personal budget.